cs-onah/neo4j-data-abstraction/README.md

 ## Problem Statement

 User data is stored in a Neo4j database that represents data as nodes and edges (relationships).
-However, representing this data as is, to the User will become messy as the database gets large.
+However, presenting this data to the user as is, will look messy as the database gets large.

-Hence the question, How do we present this data in a way that users can easily understand - abstracting the complexity of several nodes and edges.
+Hence the question; How do we present this data in a way that users can easily understand - abstracting the complexity of several nodes and edges.

 ## Considerations

-- We need to eliminate/abstract the use of edges by the user in the UI.
+- We need to eliminate the need for connector labels in the UI, so that the db relationships between nodes are inferred.
-- We need to represent the state (positions, types, etc) of the UI nodes in the database.
+- We need to represent the UI state (positions, types, and connections) of the UI nodes in the database.
 - The user diagram should directly be translated to content on the database.

 ## Implementation Plan

-We need to infer all entities added as related to the Company Node.
-(Questions: Are there cases where added nodes is to be related to a different entity, e.g. Employee)
-The company Node should hold the basic information of our user.
+The UI will provide entitites which can be dragged and dropped on the canvas as nodes.
+These entities are also to be connected using unlabelled connectors representing edges in the db.
+The system will infer the relationship between connected entities and store them in the database.

+## Images

 Database View

 <img src="docs/neo4j_view.png" width="300"/>

-Recommended User View
+Recommended User View (Edit to add edges)

 <img src="docs/user_view_recommended.png" width="300"/>

-# Eliminating the use of edges from user flow

-Represent nodes and their edge (relationship) with an entity that describes both the node and its relationship to the company.
+# Inferring relationship between nodes

+Entities provided on the UI should be given a name that can infer its relationship to other entities its connected to.
+For example, if a supplier is connected to a company, we can infer the db relationship as SUPPLIES.

 Example 1:
-For a user - Company A, trying to add a supplier (Company B) to our system;
+Consider a company (called Company B) that supplies another company (called Company A) with raw materials.
+In the UI, Company B can be represented using the SUPPLIER entity, which is connected to COMPANY (Company A).
+We can then infer the db relationship as SUPPLIES.

 We can represent the data in the database as: if (:COMPANY {name: "B"})-[:SUPPLIES]->(:COMPANY {name: "A"})

-However, on the UI:
-We'd present B to the user with a SUPPLIER node, which represents both the node and it's relationship to A as presented in the database.

 Example 2:
 Consider employee 1 and employee 2 who both work for Company A.
+In the UI, Employee 1 and Employee 2 can be represented using the EMPLOYEE entity, which is connected to COMPANY (Company A).
+We can then infer the db relationship as WORKS_FOR.

 We can represent the data in the database as: if (:EMPLOYEE {name: "Employee 1"})-[:WORKS_FOR]->(:COMPANY {name: "A"}) if (:EMPLOYEE {name: "Employee 2"})-[:WORKS_FOR]->(:COMPANY {name: "A"})

-However, on the UI:
-We'd present Employee 1 and Employee 2 to the user with a EMPLOYEE node, which represents both the node and it's relationship to A as presented in the database.

 ## Representing UI Nodes on the database.

+The Neo4j database stores data in the APOC format.
+This format shows the nodes and relationships in the database in a JSON format.
-Assuming the database has the following nodes, Company A, Company B, Employee 1 and Employee 2.
+Consider a database that has the following nodes, Company A, Company B, Employee 1 and Employee 2.

-We can query the database to return all its result.
+The following cypher queries can be used to query the database for its nodes and relationships.

 ```cypher
 MATCH (n)